bbengfort/bbengfort.github.io/_posts/2016-04-19-bunch-data-management.md

 def load_data(path, descr=None, target_index=-1):
     """
-    Returns a scklearn dataset Bunch which includes several important attributes that are used in modeling:
+    Returns a sklearn dataset Bunch which includes several important attributes that are used in modeling:

         data: array of shape n_samples * n_features